sfu-natlang/lensingwikipedia/website.md

 To use the backend we first need to build the domain-specific programs.

-    cd /var/www/html/checkouts/20131017/domains/wikipediahistory
+    cd /var/www/html/checkouts/20131017/backend
-    make backend
+    CONFIG=domains/wikipediahistory make build

-Now the appropriate programs are in `/var/www/html/checkouts/20131017/domains/wikipediahistory/backend`
+Now the appropriate programs are in `/var/www/html/checkouts/20131017/backend/build`

 ## Get the data from the nightly crawl

 These are instructions for the wikipedia crawl.
 The avherald and other domains will be similar.

     cd /var/www/html/data/wikipedia
     scp linux.cs.sfu.ca:/cs/natlang-projects/users/maryam/wikiCrawler/Crawl_20150202/fullData.json . # (use the correct date)